Configuration

 max_height | 10000 | Maximum screenshot height in pixels |

-Screenshots are saved to output/screenshots/ directory.
+Screenshots are saved to the .markitai/screenshots/ subdirectory within the output directory.

 TIP